hexanal/fredmercy-blog/LOG.md

     - edit content that way, with a modular UI?
     - create new "adapters" in an exploratory way instead of manually iterating through the data with `map` and `reduce`

+## flat-structure for content types

+* it's all about _adapters_
+* no split by "type"
+* add utility functions to extract a given "type"
+* easier "meta" functions?
+* a more streamlined way of adding/using adapters
+  - maybe offer some basic primitives that can be used to massage the data?

 ## old ideas, needs revisiting

 * pass protect?